 How to create stellar looking content with smart image decisions

 Images bring your mailings to life, right?
-Now that Emma has partnered with Bigstock, it’s easier than ever to find the perfect stock image for your email.
+With our Bigstock partnership, it’s easier than ever to find the perfect stock image for your email.

 Having access to these tools means you don’t need a ton of graphic design know-how to give your mailings great visual appeal.
 Here are five quick tips to get you up and running:

 Choose images in Bigstock that are relevant to the content of your email, and avoid applying different design treatment to each image.
 Aviary makes it easy to unify the look of your mailings by applying filters to the images in your mailing, but applying too many different filters could look a bit messy and amateurish.

 If you search for 'ice cream', you'll get these results: